functionality-library/functionality.js/README.md

   ```node
   Comming Soon
   ```
-- Or You Can Install it By CDN
+- Or You Can Install it By CDN In Your HTML File
 ```html
 <script src="Comming Soon"></script>
 ```